joerhee01/Joe-s_Portfolio/README.md

 #### Disclaimer: #
-*The data provided may not fully reflect the real trends due to various factors like differences among countries, the demographics of the viewers of Alex the Analyst, a limited sample size of 630, and the honesty of the participants' answers.
-To gain more accurate and precise insights, it may be necessary to gather more data.*
+*The data provided may not fully reflect the real trends due to various factors, such as differences between cultures and trends between countries, the demographics of Alex the Analyst's subscribers, a limited sample size of 630, and the accuracy of the participants' answers.
+To gain more accurate and precise insights, it may be necessary to gather more data and conduct further research, such as expanding the sample size, including a more diverse group of participants, and conducting surveys across different platforms and regions.*

 </details>